 Limited Company Frequently Asked Questions

-3. I’m inside IR35, should I still use my own Company?
+If I’m inside IR35, should I still contract through my own limited company?

 If you are outside IR35, you can claim back anything that is “wholly and exclusively” incurred to carry out the day to day running of your business.
-This includes insurance, accountancy fees, travel and accommodation expenses, motor expenses, computer hardware and software, telephone, stationery, training etc .
-For more information read SJD’s full Guide to Expenses.
+This includes insurance, accountancy fees, travel and accommodation expenses, motor expenses, computer hardware and software, telephone, stationery, training etc. For more information read our full guide to expenses.

-SJD Accountancy is the UK’s largest specialist provider of Accountancy Services to Contractors, Freelancers and SME’s.
+SJD Accountancy is the UK’s largest and longest-standing specialist provider of accountancy services to contractors, freelancers and SMEs.

 - Outstanding customer service since 1992.